gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 This document is written primarily for the solo developer building and maintaining RiverRecords.
 Secondary audiences include any collaborators, code reviewers, or future contributors who need to understand the system's intended behavior.

 **For the developer (primary):** Read the document end to end before beginning implementation.
 Section 2 provides the product context and constraints that inform every implementation decision.
-Section 4 is the authoritative reference for feature behavior during development.
-Return to Section 4 and Section 5 frequently — they define acceptance criteria for each feature.
+Section 4 is the authoritative reference for feature behavior during development; return to it and Section 5 frequently, as they define acceptance criteria for each feature.
+Finally, Section 8 provides a general outline for the development of RiverRecords v1.0, ensuring that the system's creation is organized and each step ends with a functional, testable artifact.

 **For technical reviewers or collaborators:** Begin with Section 1.4 (Product Scope) and Section 2.1 (Product Perspective) for context, then read Section 4 (System Features) for functional detail.
 Section 6 (System Architecture) provides the structural overview.